CyberAvian/uchat-old/client/README.md

   - ~~Menu~~ [removed in v2.0.0]
     - ~~Exit Button to exit chat~~ [removed in v2.0.0]
     - ~~Greeting~~ [removed in v2.0.0]
+  - Rooms [added in v2.1.0]
+    - Displays active rooms
-  - User list
+  - Users
-    - Displays active Usernames in chat
+    - Displays active users in chat
   - Chat Window
     - Displays chat messages
     - Messages sent by user on the right, messages sent by others on the left